github/explore/topics/wordplate/index.md

 short_description: WordPlate is a modern WordPress stack built with Composer.
 url: https://wordplate.github.io/
 ---
-WordPlate is a modern WordPress stack built with Composer.
-It is built on top of Laravel and Symfony components.
+WordPlate is a modern WordPress stack.
+WordPlate uses WordPress as a framework that lets you install plugins and themes with Composer via WPackagist.
+WordPlate is built on top of Laravel and Symfony components.